exyzzy/metaproj/README.md

-# metaproj (v3.0)
+# metaproj (v4.0)

 Automatically create a metaapi project, requires metaapi

+New for v4:
+* Support BYTEA

 New for v3:
 * Project setup for a fully functioning web server with Vue/Vuetify (-type=vue)

-The current version, v3.0 matches Medium article:
+v3.0 matches Medium article:
 * Automatic Applications in Go (in progress)

 ## Previous versions: